HarperDB/documentation/docs/applications/README.md

 ## Custom Functionality with JavaScript
 So far we have built an application entirely through schema configuration.
 However, if your application requires more custom functionality, you will probably want to employ your own JavaScript modules to implement more specific features and interactions.
 This gives you tremendous flexibility and control over how data is accessed and modified in HarperDB.
 Let's take a look at how we can use JavaScript to extend and define "resources" for custom functionality.
 Let's add a property to the dog records when they are returned, that includes their age in human years.
 In HarperDB, data is accessed through our [Resource API](../reference/resource.md), a standard interface to access data sources, tables, and make them available to endpoints.
 Database tables are `Resource` classes, and so extending the function of a table is as simple as extending their class.

-To define as resources as endpoints, we need to create a `resources.js` module and then any exported Resource classes are added as an endpoint (this can be done in lieu of, or in addition to, the endpoints defined in the `Query` type in the schema.graphql, but make sure you don't export the same table or resource to the same endpoint/path).
+To define custom (JavaScript) resources as endpoints, we need to create a `resources.js` module (this goes in the root of your application folder).
+And then endpoints can be defined with Resource classes that `export`ed (this can be done in lieu of, or in addition to, the endpoints defined in the `Query` type in the schema.graphql, but make sure you don't export the same table or resource to the same endpoint/path).
 Resource classes have methods that correspond to standard HTTP/REST methods, like `get`, `post`, `patch`, and `put` to implement specific handling for any of these methods (for tables they all have default implementations).
 To do this, we get the `Dog` class from the defined tables, extend it, and export it:

 ```javascript
 // resources.js: